Sheets To Labels

 Avery labels from Google Sheets

-To create Avery labels from Google Sheets, prepare one clean row per label, open a label maker that supports Google Sheets, choose the matching Avery-compatible layout, drag spreadsheet fields onto a WYSIWYG label canvas, preview the full label sheet, export a PDF, and print at 100% / Actual Size.
+To create Avery®-compatible labels from Google Sheets, prepare one clean row per label, open a label maker that supports Google Sheets, choose the matching compatible layout, design one reusable label, bind spreadsheet fields or dynamic text templates to the canvas elements, preview the full label sheet, export a PDF, and print at 100% / Actual Size.

+If you are still learning the general workflow, start with How to Print Labels from Google Sheets.
 If you specifically need plain mailing labels, use How to Print Address Labels from Excel or Google Sheets.
-If you already know you are printing the 30-up Avery 5160 address layout, read Avery 5160 Address Labels from Excel or Google Sheets.
+If you already know you are printing the 30-up Avery® 5160® Address Labels layout, read Avery® 5160® Address Labels from Excel or Google Sheets.

 Short Version